doorkn-b/NRLD-Documentation/README.md

 Apply this to all the coordinates.
 Our sheet should look something like this.
 ![](https://github.com/doorkn-b/Shapefile-for-NRD-Documentation/blob/main/Documentation%20Images/Split%20into%20cells.png)

-Once done, apply the formula that will convert the coordinates to floating point decimals
+Once done, apply the formula that will convert the coordinates to floating point decimals.
 ```
 =B2 + C2/60 + D2/3600
 ```